renansz/devenv/README.md

 - the best way to keep thing updated is to run the script create_links so it make links to the files inside this folders and you can update them by simply using "git pull"

+---------- (OPTIONAL) ------------
+- if youwant to also install the required programs in a debian based distro run the create_links.sh script with root permissions.